The rule.

 What it requires.

 Identify the decisions.
-Catalogue every automated decision in your marketing stack: who gets the campaign, who gets the bonus, who gets the airdrop allocation, who gets the dynamic price, who gets the personalised recommendation that drives a purchase.
-Each is potentially in scope.
+Catalogue every automated decision in the stack: who gets the campaign, the bonus, the airdrop, the dynamic price, the purchase-driving recommendation.

 Transparency.
-Article 13(2)(f) and Article 14(2)(g) require the firm to inform the data subject about the existence of automated decision-making, including profiling, and provide meaningful information about the logic involved and the significance and consequences.
+Articles 13(2)(f) and 14(2)(g) require disclosing the existence of automated decision-making, meaningful information about the logic, and the significance and consequences.

 Right to human review.
-The data subject has the right to obtain human intervention, express their point of view, and contest the decision.
-This must be operationalised — not just a sentence in a privacy policy.
+Human intervention, the right to express a view, and the right to contest — operationalised, not just a privacy-policy sentence.

 Common violations.

 Airdrop allocation: algorithmic score based on wallet activity, on-chain history, social signals.
-Eligible users notified by email.
 No disclosure of the scoring logic.

-Automated decision with financial effect.
-No transparency about the logic.
-No human-review path.
+Automated decision with financial effect, no transparency, no human-review path.
 Fails Article 22 and Article 13(2)(f).

 Fee schedule varies by user segment determined algorithmically from KYC data, transaction history, and behavioural signals.

 Differential pricing is a financial effect.
-If the segmentation is fully automated, Article 22 applies and consent is required.
+Fully automated segmentation puts it in Article 22; consent is required.

-Lifecycle automation: users below the engagement-score threshold do not receive the new-product launch email; users above do.
+Lifecycle automation: users below the engagement-score threshold do not receive the product-launch email; users above do.

 How to comply.

-For marketing-automation decisions that are in scope of Article 22, collect explicit consent at signup, separately from the marketing-email consent.
-“I understand my eligibility for product offerings may be determined by automated processing of my account data, and I consent to this.”
+Collect explicit consent separately from marketing-email consent: “I understand my eligibility for product offerings may be determined by automated processing of my account data, and I consent to this.”

-Before launching a new automated-decision system in marketing, run a Data Protection Impact Assessment (Article 35).
-Document risk to data subjects, mitigations, and the lawful-basis analysis.
-Standard practice in regulated firms; rare in growth stacks.
+Run a Data Protection Impact Assessment (Article 35) before any new automated-decision system: risks, mitigations, lawful-basis analysis.
+Standard in regulated firms; rare in growth stacks.

 Related rules.